jurikuronen/plrhc/README.md

 Published MATLAB code for the PLRHC-BIC algorithm for learning pairwise Markov network structures with logistic regression.

 The logistic regression computations rely on the software package minFunc by Mark Schmidt (2005) (https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html).
 The complete set of .m and .mex files for the current version (2012) of minFunc are included in this repository.
-In addition, two files from the L1General package by the same author and two custom loss functions for weighted data are included in the custom folder within.
+In addition, three files from the L1General package by the same author and two custom loss functions for weighted data are included in the custom folder within.

 ## How to use

 ### Data set format

 Your data set should be a Nxd matrix in 'double' format, where N is the number of data samples (rows) and d is the number of variables (columns).
 The outcome space must be {1, 2, ...}.
-The code supports polytomous variables, but the method has been rigorously tested on only binary variables.
+The code supports polytomous variables, but the method has been rigorously tested only on binary variables.
 Use `test_data.m` to see if your data is in the right format.

 ### Compile MEX files